 We agreed to take a collaborative approach.
 Firstly, Wayne came up with a few initial rough concepts and ideas, documenting those in his sketchbook.
-I was allowed to draw all over his sketches, and a few days later we met to discuss ideas, and conducted an interview at the same time – which you will be able to read shortly!
+I was allowed to draw all over his sketches, and a few days later we met to discuss ideas, and conducted an interview at the same time.

 There were many ideas floating around.
 One-line, scripted or a mix of styles?
 That was the question.
 We agreed that a brush pen often is the first point of contact for anyone getting into lettering, and therefore decided on applying a brush treatment to Waynes initial one-line rough.

 Wayne then developed the rough sketch by enlarging it on the copier and re-drawing it at A3 size to finesse some of the curves.
 Then it was time to take it to the computer.
 The A3 sketch was scanned and turned into a vector graphic as accurately as possible.